The overall vision of a Bairns’ Hoose (Barnahus) in Scotland is that:

 The key values through which this vision will be achieved are that:

-- we provide consistent and holistic support, which enables children to have their voice heard, access specialist services and recover from their experiences
+- we provide consistent and holistic support, which enables children to have their voices heard, access specialist services and recover from their experiences

 - we demonstrate connectedness and national leadership to uphold children’s rights to protection, support, participation and recovery